kasper-piskorski/docs/pages/documentation/5-migration/migration-overview.md

 + [OWL migration documentation](./OWL-migration.html)
 + [SQL migration documentation](./SQL-migration.html)

-## Migration from Java
+## Using Java APIs

-Check the [Developing With Java](../developing-with-java/migration-api.html) section for more details on how one would migrate data using java.
+Check the [Developing With Java](../developing-with-java/migration-api.html) section for more details on how to migrate data using java.

-## Exporting from Grakn
+## Exporting Data from Grakn

-It is also possible to use the migration shell script to export data from Grakn.
+It is also possible to export data from Grakn using the migration shell script.
 Usage is as follows:

 ```bash
 usage: migration.sh export -data -ontology [-help] [-no] [-batch <arg>] [-uri <arg>] [-keyspace <arg>]